School2k3/math-learning/README.md

 # Math Learning Project

-This project consists of a backend API built with Node.js, Express, and PostgreSQL with Prisma ORM.
+This project consists of a backend API built with TypeScript, Node.js, Express, and PostgreSQL with Prisma ORM.

 ## Setup with Docker